denisreilly/ntp-bcp/commentsIESGLastCall.md

 Ben Campbell

 ## Resolution
-TBD
-Actually, it's a problem I have been having with the XML2RFC template -- that URL does not render properly on the HTML version of the raft -- perhaps because there is "bcp" in the URL?
+Actually, this was an attempt to fix how that URL is rendered on the HTML view of the document.
+(See https://tools.ietf.org/html/draft-ietf-ntp-bcp-10 ) I guess since this URL has the text "BCP" in it, it doesn't render properly.
+I will revert it back to a URL reference, but then I will need to get some professional help on this.

 ###